-The U.S. Pension Plan's "early retirement date" is the participant's 55th birthday for those who became a participant in our predecessor's pension plan before January 1, 1984.
+The U.S. Pension Plan's "early retirement date" is the participant's 55th birthday for those who became a participant in our former parent company's pension plan before January 1, 1984.
 Participants hired on or after January 1, 1984, are eligible for early retirement on or after age 55 with ten years of service.
-All named executive officers were participants in the predecessor's pension plan before January 1, 1984.
+All named executive officers, except Mr. Pferdehirt and Mr. Halvorsen, were participants in the former parent company's pension plan before January 1, 1984.
 All of the named executive officers in the U.S. Pension Plan who are age 55 or older are eligible to receive early retirement benefits under the U.S. Pension Plan.

 A participant in the U.S. Pension Plan who retires on or after their "early retirement date" is entitled to receive the early retirement benefit, which is equal to the normal retirement benefit reduced by 1/3 of 1% for each month by which the commencement of the participant's early retirement benefit precedes the participant's 62nd birthday.
-A participant in the U.S. Pension Plan whose employment terminates prior to their early retirement date is entitled to receive an early retirement benefit payable after the attainment of age 55, which is equal to the normal retirement benefit reduced by 1/2 of 1% for each month by which the commencement of the participant's 65th birthday.
+A participant in the U.S. Pension Plan whose employment terminates prior to their early retirement date is entitled to receive an early retirement benefit payable after the attainment of age 55, which is equal to the normal retirement benefit reduced by 1⁄2 of 1% for each month by which the commencement of the participant's early retirement benefit precedes the participant's 65th birthday.

-• Payment of Pension Benefit
+Payment of Pension Benefit